adamflitney/personal-site-astro/src/content/posts/post-1.md

 ## What's next

-I will finish the Atro tutorial, and then keep adding more posts.
+I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space!